Kash’s Corner: The ‘Confidential Human Sources’ Sham | Special Episode With Guest-Host Lee Smith

 They had a counterintelligence investigation on the guy.

-So uh they found out he was not a Russian agent, um, or not working on behalf of Russia at the time.
+So they found out he was not a Russian agent.

-Uh, but uh uh uh uh again the idea that well, you know, now we found out that this guy that we once suspected of being a spy, he's been the one feeding all this information, and now we know he's not telling the truth, and now we're gonna make him a confidential human source.
+But again, the idea that, well, you know, now we found out that this guy that we once suspected of being a spy, he's been the one feeding all this information.

-Boy, it sure feels pretty it it it sure smells bad, and we know what these Washington juries are like.
+And we know what these Washington juries are like.

-They're ringing up January 6th prisoners for insane ludicrous charges.
+They're ringing up January 6th prisoners for insane, ludicrous charges.

 They let Michael Sussman walk.

-So this most recent filing, uh, it raises a lot of interesting questions about Durham's case, and it also points to corruption at the FBI.
+So this most recent filing, it raises a lot of interesting questions about Durham's case.

 But yeah, this is pretty bad.

-Well, and the one thing I think that we you haven't talked about yet, which I think is a kind of a critical element, is what are the implications from the perspective, for example, of Michael Horowitz, who's like you know, trying to figure out you know what what is happening, he's doing an internal investigation of the FBI.
+Well, and the one thing I think that you haven't talked about yet, which I think is a kind of a critical element, is what are the implications from the perspective, for example, of Michael Horowitz, who's like, you know, trying to figure out, you know, what is happening.

 What are the implications of someone like Danchenko actually being a confidential human source for people that are trying to do internal investigations?